The highlights of the festival include an enormous tengu mask parading the streets, food stalls, and a soybean stamp rally.

 What happens?

-Every year during Japan’s Setsubun Festival (the day before spring in the old Japanese calendar), many demon-like characters called tengu prowl the streets of Shimokitazawa.
+Every year during Japan’s Setsubun Festival (the day before spring in the old Japanese calendar), demon-like characters called tengu prowl the streets of Shimokitazawa.
 Residents scatter roasted soybeans around these creatures and chant “Fuku wa uchi!” (“Fortune in!”) three times.

 Why you shouldn’t say “Oni wa soto!”